peteroupc/html3dutil/doc/MathUtil.md

-If the view rectangle's aspect ratio doesn't match the desired aspect ratio, the view rectangle will be centered on the viewport or otherwise moved and scaled so as to keep the entire view rectangle visible without stretching or squishing it.
+If the view rectangle's aspect ratio doesn't match the desired aspect ratio, the view rectangle will be centered on the viewport or otherwise moved and scaled so as to keep the entire view rectangle visible without stretching or squishing it; the projection matrix generated will then use a view volume based on the new view rectangle.

 This is the same as mat4orthoAspect() with the near clipping plane set to -1 and the far clipping plane set to 1.

-This method is designed for enabling a <a href="tutorial-glmath.md">right-handed coordinate system</a>.
-See <a href="MathUtil.md#MathUtil.mat4ortho">mat4ortho()</a> for information on the meaning of coordinates when using this matrix and on adjusting the matrix for other conventions.
+See <a href="MathUtil.md#MathUtil.mat4ortho">mat4ortho()</a> for information on the meaning of coordinates when using this matrix and on adjusting the matrix for different coordinate systems.

 #### Parameters

-* `l` (Type: number)<br>Leftmost coordinate of the view rectangle.
+* `l` (Type: number)<br>Leftmost coordinate of the orthographic view.
-* `r` (Type: number)<br>Rightmost coordinate of the orthographic view. ("l" is usually less than "r", so that X coordinates increase from left to right.
-If "l" is greater than "r", X coordinates increase in the opposite direction.)
+* `r` (Type: number)<br>Rightmost coordinate of the orthographic view.
+See <a href="MathUtil.md#MathUtil.mat4ortho">mat4ortho()</a> for more information on the relationship between the "l" and "r" parameters.
 * `b` (Type: number)<br>Bottommost coordinate of the orthographic view.
-* `t` (Type: number)<br>Topmost coordinate of the orthographic view. ("b" is usually less than "t", so that Y coordinates increase upward, as they do in WebGL when just this matrix is used to transform vertices.
-If "b" is greater than "t", Y coordinates increase in the opposite direction.)
+* `t` (Type: number)<br>Topmost coordinate of the orthographic view.
+See <a href="MathUtil.md#MathUtil.mat4ortho">mat4ortho()</a> for more information on the relationship between the "b" and "t" parameters.
 * `aspect` (Type: number)<br>The ratio of width to height of the viewport, usually the scene's aspect ratio.

 #### Return Value